 WHERE: New York

 While New York City always ranks high on destinations for serious shopping sprees, the holiday markets that pop up at busy Manhattan crossroads in the weeks leading up to Christmas offer a refreshingly intimate and eclectic shopping experience compared to the multistory flagships that line Fifth Avenue.
 Artisans, indie brands, and local makers of all varieties set up shop indoors at the Grand Central Holiday Fair, as well as outdoors at the Holiday Shops at Winter Village at Bryant Park (which stay open through early January), Columbus Circle Holiday Market, and Union Square Holiday Market.
-For weekend markets with a decidedly Brooklyn vibe, visit Brooklyn Flea’s winter home in SoHo or cross the East River for the annual BUST Craftacular in Greenpoint.
+For weekend markets with a decidedly Brooklyn vibe, cross the East River for Brooklyn Flea’s winter home in Williamsburg and the annual in Greenpoint.

 Shop: NYC mementos, including artwork, photo frames, and children’s gifts; men’s and women’s apparel and accessories, including handmade jewelry; locally-made bath and beauty products; home décor.

 Over five weekends between mid-November and Christmas Day, Quebec City’s historic core sees an influx of more than 100,000 visitors, all bound for Marché de Noel Allemand—the city’s German Christmas Market—which transforms Place de l’Hôtel de Ville into a proverbial winter wonderland dedicated to celebrating German culture by way of Quebec.
-Sixty-five wooden chalets feature everything from handmade goods and decorative objects to artisanal foods and more, both imported from Germany and made in Quebec.
-There’s even a section of the market dedicated to Germany’s neighbors, including Switzerland, Alsace, and Wallonia-Brussels.
+More than 90 wooden chalets feature everything from handmade goods and decorative objects to artisanal foods and more, both imported from Germany and made in Quebec.

 Shop: German Christmas handicrafts; hand-blown glasswork and woodcraft; made in Quebec snowshoes, apparel, and recycled fur accessories; artisanal foods.

-Taste: Warm pretzels, German Christmas cake, Swiss fondue, Quebec smoked meats and maple sweets; European and Canadian candies and chocolates.
+Taste: Warm pretzels, German Christmas cake, Quebec smoked meats and maple sweets; European and Canadian candies and chocolates.
 The Alpine Chalet hosts rotating Quebec chefs and Winterbar serves mulled wine.

 While Italy’s fashion capital has its traditional marketplaces—including Oh Bej!
 Oh Bej!, a Milanese tradition since 1510, and the month-long Christmas market in Piazza Duomo that features all varieties of made in Italy Christmas items, artisan goods and DOC food products—December also brings more niche fairs to Milan.
 The Fonderia Napoleonica Eugenia, a museum in a former bell foundry, hosts an annual Green Christmas Market featuring home goods, apparel, , sustainable jewelry, and organic beauty products.
 Watch Italian artisans at work at Creatività Artigiana at Piazza Mercanti and shop for gifts from the makers, too.
-Cascina Cuccangna, a historic farmstead, hosts a Christmas-focused market on Tuesdays in December and East Market Milano, a vintage and second-hand pop-up market with an East London vibe, hosts events on select weekends.
+Local nonprofit Chico Mendes hosts Banco di Garabombo—a pop-up shop spotlighting fair-trade and sustainably-made goods—through early January and East Market Milano, a vintage and second-hand pop-up market with an East London vibe, hosts events on select weekends.

 Taste: Panettone (sweet Christmas bread), roasted chestnuts and firunatt (strings of smoked chestnuts only at Oh Bej!
 Bej!), vin brulè (mulled wine).

 Known as the birthplace of Mozart and the city where “Silent Night” was penned, Salzburg hosts more Christmas markets (called “advent markets”) than cities 10 times its size.
 The Salzburg Christkindlmarkt, the city’s oldest and largest event, dates back to 1491 and today features around 100 vendors selling gifts, children’s toys, holiday treats, and all things Christmas.
 On the outskirts of Salzburg, Hellbrunner Adventzauber brings a festive mood to the grounds of Hellbrunn Palace.
 The pine forest is adorned with 13,000 red balls and fairy lights, and a marketplace for local artisans and craftsmen sets up in the palace’s inner courtyard.
-In more recent years, Stiegl-Brauwelt, a brewery and museum, launched Stiegl-Bier Advent, a popular beer-centric affair.
-Prost!
+Open Friday through Sunday in the weeks leading up to Christmas, the advent market at Fortress Hohensalzburg features live music and choral performances, as well as a dedicated children’s craft and entertainment area.

 Shop: Handmade nutcrackers, ornaments, seasonal decorations, wooden toys, ceramics, hand-blown glass, knitted and leather goods.

-Taste: Lebkuchen (gingerbread), roasted sausages; ofenkartoffel (baked potato), glühwein (mulled wine), jagatee (hot tea with rum), gestacheltes bier at Stiegl-Brauwelt.
+Taste: Lebkuchen (gingerbread), roasted sausages; ofenkartoffel (baked potato), glühwein (mulled wine), jagatee (hot tea with rum).

 In the weeks leading up to Christmas, London becomes one giant holiday playground with opportunities for merriment and pop-up marketplaces galore, often side-by-side.
-Winter Wonderland in Hyde Park, the pinnacle of London’s seasonal festivities, features more than 200 vendors in twinkling cabins and loads of activities, but be prepared for the crowds here and at Christmas in Leicester Square, too.
+Winter Wonderland in Hyde Park, the pinnacle of London’s seasonal festivities, features more than 100 vendors in twinkling cabins and loads of activities, but be prepared for the crowds here and at Christmas in Leicester Square, too.
 On the opposite side of the Thames, Southbank Centre’s Winter Festival features a marketplace with a global smorgasbord of eats.
-The rows of wooden chalets at London Bridge City Christmas Market have a cozy, traditional feel and feature 68 vendors with an emphasis on artisanal and bespoke gifts and stocking stuffers.
-The market at the new Greenwich Wintertime Festival (ticketed admission), has a contemporary focus, as does the E17 Designers’ Christmas Market, which runs over the course of two weekends in December on Oxford Street.
+Christmas by the River at London Bridge City features 68 vendors with an emphasis on artisanal and bespoke gifts and stocking stuffers, and E17 Designers’ Christmas Market, which runs over the course of two weekends in December on Oxford Road, has an artisanal focus, as well.

 Shop: Zwetschgenmännle (Nuremberg Plum People, made from dried fruit); Rauschgold brass angels, symbol of the Christkind; springerle (painted Christmas tree decorations) and other ornaments; Christmas pyramids; hand-carved wooden gifts and toys for children.